schombert/Project-Alice/docs/rules.md

 - When a movement is suppressed:
 Reduce the suppression points for the nation by: if define:POPULATION_SUPPRESSION_FACTOR is zero, movement radicalism + 1, otherwise the greater of movement-radicalism + 1 and movement-radicalism x movement-support / define:POPULATION_SUPPRESSION_FACTOR, to a minimum of zero
-Increase the transient radicalism of the movement by: define:SUPPRESSION_RADICALISM_HIT Increase the consciousness of all pops that were in the movement by 1 and remove them from it.
+Increase the transient radicalism of the movement by: define:SUPPRESSION_RADICALISM_HIT Set the consciousness of all pops that were in the movement to 1 and remove them from it.

 ## Rebels